djndl1/CSNotes/cpp/cpp_concurrency.md

 };
 ```

 A `constexpr`, if statisfying the requirements for constant initialization, is guaranteed to be initialized before any code is run as part of the static initialization.
 A static variable defined within a compound statement are initialized the first time the function is called at the point in the code where the static variable is defined.
 This feature causes a thread to wait automatically if another thread is still initializing the static data (by C++ standard).
+In both cases, concurrent initialization shouldn't be a problem.

 (C++17) The class `shared_mutex` provides a non-recursive mutex with shared ownership semantics.
 Multiple threads can simultaneously hold a shared lock ownership of a `shared_mutex` type of object.
 But no thread can hold a shared lock while another thread holds an exclusive lock on the same `shared_mutex` object and vice versa.